jel-PDX/MyDSandAlgorithms/README.md

 ./tests
 ```

-Feel free to view the `test.cpp` and other source files for an implementation to better understand their interface, functionality, and implementation!
+Feel free to view the `test.cpp` and other source files of any DS/algorithm to better understand its interface, functionality, and implementation!